Identify, monitor, and execute timely account expansions with real-time reports and indicators.

 However, when CSMs are also involved in negotiations with clients for upsells and cross-sells, the client trust is affected.
 Clients might think that CSMs are involved in helping them only with an intention of business expansion.
 While this is true indirectly, CSMs role is to genuinely help clients.
 The upsells and cross-sells negotiation must be left to the account manager.

 Companies must avoid repainting the account manager role to a customer success manager.
-While a few of the responsibilities overlap, a customer success manager is a relatively new role.
-Companies must form a new team for customer success instead of restructuring their old models.
+While few of the responsibilities overlap, a customer success manager role is constantly evolving..
+Companies must form a new team for customer success instead of restructuring their old models.34